CFWP/ConventionTalk/README.md

 ## A Terse Explanation to the Slides
+The slides were used to shortly present my dissertation research.
+This dissertation (Peeters, 2012) received the 2015 Anne Anastasi Distinguished Dissertation Award

 1. Titlepage
 2. The shortest possible summary of the dissertation: Its a layer-cake (also see Slide 8).